-Juggernaut is a mobile publishing house which do not publish in paperback (they only published Twinkle Khanna on paper back) and proving to be an amazing platform to wanna be authors and they actually pay some good amount to the first timers once the contract is done.
-If you have lost all your hopes or you simply don’t bother about the whole paperback thing then Juggernaut is a platform which will provide you the reach to 100thousand of its readers(well they have 100 thousand downloads by now and still increasing) on the digital platform.
+Juggernaut is a mobile publishing house which do not publish in paperback (they only published Twinkle Khanna,Shiv Aroor on paper back) but proving to be an amazing platform to new authors and they actually pay some good amount of money to the first timers once the contract is done.
+If you have lost all your hopes or you simply don’t bother about the whole paperback thing then Juggernaut is a platform which will provide you the reach to 100thousand of its readers on the digital platform.
 Considering you are a first time author and nobody wants to invest on you and self publishing is not an option for you Juggernaut is ‘Maseeha‘ for you.
 Go for it(if they choose you , silly!).
-The team here is mainly out of the Penguin publishing house, Infact the once Penguin editor Chikki Sarkar is the founder of this amazing initiative.
+The team at Juggernaut is mainly the old team of Penguin publishing house, Infact the once Penguin editor Chikki Sarkar is the founder of this amazing initiative.
 It’s authenticated,gives you good money and also promote their authors a lot.
 What else do you want?